 We make sirupsnipper, ingefærnøtter, sandkaker and serinakaker and put them outside in the snow to cool.
 Recipes say leave over night but we find that isn’t necessary.
 They are out in the cold until we are finished cooking the other cookies first.
 If you don’t have an Arctic winter outside then the fridge is perfectly fine too (we just find we never have room in the fridge this time of year!)
 Next, we make the krumkaker and berlinerkranser because they need to rest for 30 minutes to thicken.
 Then we make brune pinner and the easiest, macaroons.
 After, the cooled doughs are rolled and baked.
 We call these our seven sorts of eight!

 That doesn’t mean we miss out on the other seven sorts – usually we have already made pepperkaker by the first Sunday of Advent for our Christmas tree decorations, so there is no need to bake more here.
 And kransekaker is such an everyday cookie/cake that it is easier to buy the ready-made dough, roll and bake.
 Goro wouldn’t be the same without the iconic print, and since we don’t have the special griddle, we don’t bother as the dough/flavour is very similar to krumkaker anyway.
 Later on in the season we may make smultringer and hjortetakk together as they need frying.
 The one we would normally skip is fattigmann because that needs 8 egg yolks and cognac!

-One thing that you may have noticed about the seven sorts is that there is no chocolate.
-The light cookies are the short breads and the dark cookies are the ginger breads.
-Chocolate is not a traditional Norwegian ingredient or treat at Christmas.
+One thing you may have noticed about the seven sorts is that there is no chocolate.
+Chocolate is not a traditional Norwegian ingredient at Christmas.
 It is a modern addition but has not moved into the seven sorts arena.

 There are also several cakes and treats that have become Christmas usuals in Norway, and we will certainly be making them too!